gokmentas/ball-jump/README.md

 ## Overview

 Ball Jump provides a simple yet addictive gameplay experience suitable for players of all ages.
-The intuitive controls and challenging levels make it a perfect choice for quick gaming sessions.
+The intuitive controls and a challenging level make it a perfect choice for quick gaming sessions.

 ## Features